Hi Scores

 Hi Scores is an EP by Scottish electronic music duo Boards of Canada.
-It was released by Skam Records in 1996.
+Their first wide release, the EP was released by Skam Records in 1996.
+"Seeya Later" previously appeared on the self-released EP Twoism.
 "Turquoise Hexagon Sun" would later appear on the duo's 1998 debut full-length album, Music Has the Right to Children.

 The EP peaked at number 34 on the UK Dance Albums Chart in 2006.
 In 2014, Hi Scores was remastered from the original tapes and reissued in vinyl, CD, and digital formats.
+In 2026, Warp announced that the EP was reissued on vinyl for the release’s 30 year anniversary.